Witnesses allege Eritrean abuses during Ethiopia peace talks

 The African Union-led peace talks between the Ethiopian government and Tigray regional authorities are being held in South Africa, whose government has said the discussions will end Sunday.
 But Eritrea isn’t part of talks, and it’s not clear whether the deeply repressive country bordering the Tigray region will heed any agreement.

-Tigray authorities want the Eritreans out of the region, in addition to the restoration of basic services such as electricity and banking and unrestricted access to humanitarian aid.
+Tigray authorities want the Eritreans out of the region, in addition to the restoration of basic services such as electricity, banking and unrestricted access to humanitarian aid.
 The United Nations says aid delivery to Tigray ended Aug.
-23, a day before fighting resumed, because of “lack of federal clearances,” and it warns of widespread malnutrition and lack of medicines.
+23, a day before fighting resumed, because of “lack of federal clearances,” and it warns of widespread malnutrition and a lack of medicines.

 A leader of the Tigray forces, Tadesse Werede, said Thursday the Ethiopian government should ensure that Eritrean forces leave Tigray for any peace effort to be sustainable.